Reducing sequential change detection to sequential estimation: Abstract

 \section{Abstract}

 We consider the problem of sequential change detection, where the goal is to design a scheme for detecting any changes in a parameter or functional $\theta$ of the data stream distribution that has small detection delay, but guarantees control on the frequency of false alarms in the absence of changes.
 In this paper, we describe a simple reduction from sequential change detection to sequential estimation using confidence sequences: we begin a new $(1-\alpha)$-confidence sequence at each time step, and proclaim a change when the intersection of all active confidence sequences becomes empty.
 We prove that the average run length is at least $1/\alpha$, resulting in a change detection scheme with minimal structural assumptions~(thus allowing for possibly dependent observations, and nonparametric distribution classes), but strong guarantees.
-Our approach bears an interesting parallel with the reduction from change detection to sequential testing of~\citet{lorden1971procedures}and the e-detector of~\citet{shin2022detectors}.
+We also describe an interesting parallel with Lorden's reduction from change detection to sequential testing and connections to the recent ``e-detector'' framework.